dawigit/picoclock/README.md

-the button is simply plugged into GND and GP22 (h2) (ky-040 test code is there) e.g. the left image shows a simple button plugged into the h2 header.
+#### The button is simply plugged into GND and GP22 (h2)
+(ky-040 test code is there)
+E.g. the left image shows a simple button plugged into the h2 header.

-with a button attached the rp2040-lcd is controlled with the gyroscope
+#### With a button attached the rp2040-lcd is controlled with the gyroscopef

-1st button press:
-- you enter 'editmode'
-- color changes from WHITE to YELLOW.
+##### Every button press changes the mode:

+- 1st: [WHITE]  None  [default mode, startup]
+- 2nd: [CYAN]   Config (shows a cyan gyro-pointer, no use yet)
-- you can now change the position (up/down)
+- 3rd: [YELLOW] ChangePosition (to change position in date/time/day of the week)
-- in 'editmode' you can change the theme (left/right)

-2nd button press:
-- you change to 'changemode'
-- color changes to ORANGE
+- 4rd: [ORANGE] EditPosition (to change value in that position: up/down)
-- now with up/down (so x-axis) you change the values.
+- 5th: [RED/BLUE] ChangeTheme (to change the theme: left/right)

-3rd button press:
-- you change back to regular mode and the color is WHITE again.

-for now there is us, china, german and turkye themes. the images are in the ./examples folder. img2data.md contains a shell script (a function 'img2data') so you can convert any image to to rgb565 format and then into a header file (img.h) [in one turn].
+For now there are USA, China, Germany and Türkiye themes.
+The images are in the ./examples folder.

+The file 'img2data.md' contains a shell script (a function 'img2data') so you can convert any image to to rgb565 format and then into a header file (img.h) [in one turn].
-functions for sleep_on/sleep_off for the display were added in ./examples/LCD_1in28.c

-all the other changes from the original waveshare code are in ./examples/LCD_1in28_test.c

-this is the file to start for changes!

-problems, bugs:
+#### Problems, bugs:

 - analog seconds (pointer) not working properly
 - battery display has to be adjusted depending on battery (still testing)